 - the present is sent as a token of goodwill by an official group or authority based outside the EU that carries on an activity in the public interest.
 Note that:

 - these presents must be sent to a similar group or authority in the EU

 - you must get approval from the Authorisations and Reliefs Unit to receive such articles duty free.

 These presents must be occasional and not of a commercial nature.
 There is no relief for alcohol or tobacco products.

 Procedure at importation

 You will need a letter from the organisation or host in the non-EU country outlining the circumstances of the present.
 You may also need a letter of approval from Revenue (as described above) in support of your claim.
-These must be attached to the outside of the parcel and marked 'customs documents'.
+You should attach these to the outside of the parcel and mark them ‘customs documents’.

-If you require further information, contact the Authorisations and Reliefs Unit.
+If you need further information, contact the Authorisations and Reliefs Unit.